eric-downes/20sq-blog/_posts/2025-01-17-issuance-dynamics.md

 limits $$R+Q_+$$, but was very nicely designed to not interfere with existing staking flows.
-It would be particularly interesting to see if $R$ can be safely decoupled from limits on $Q_+$, to avoid the danger of low-$r$ scenarios.
+It would be particularly interesting to see if $R$ can be safely decoupled from limits on $Q_+$, to avoid the potential danger of low-$r$ scenarios.
 EIP 7514 does not solve, and does not claim to solve, the long term problems, but we have been forced to conclude that reducing issuance doesn't solve them either!

 ### Long answer

-Ask the users, especially the validators, especially the LSTs.
+Ask the users, especially the validators, especially the LSPs.
 Model user preferences so that the demand curve becomes semi-empirical instead of theorized.
-Near-100\% staking seems to be baked-in eventually, as persistent inflation cannot sustain under an issuance yield curve designed to avoid discouragement.
+Near-100% staking seems to be baked-in eventually, as persistent inflation cannot sustain under an issuance yield curve designed to avoid discouragement.